An hour out of New York from Penn Station, Stamford has an urban, big city feel downtown, where nine Fortune 1000 companies are headquartered.

 With a handsome Ionic portico at the corner of Broad Street, Stamford’s public library is a pillar of the community and one of the largest in Connecticut.

 The Ferguson Library’s main building is in a Georgian Revival style and dates to 1910.
-Whether you’re a permanent resident or just passing through, there are a few reasons to keep the library in mind.
+Whether you’re a permanent resident or just passing through, I can think of plenty of reasons to keep the library in mind.

-There are movie screenings for kids every Friday, as well as a programme of workshops, discussions and all kinds of children’s activities.
+There are movie screenings for kids every Friday, as well as workshops, discussions and all kinds of children’s programs.

-Friends of Ferguson Library runs a used book store here, and there’s a Starbucks branch just next door.
+Friends of Ferguson Library runs a used book store here, and there’s Winfield Street Coffee just next door.

-A peaceful spot with a story to tell, Fort Stamford Park holds the 340-year-old earthworks of an American fort from the Revolutionary War.
+A peaceful spot with a story to tell, Fort Stamford Park holds the 250-year-old earthworks of an American fort from the Revolutionary War.

 This location was no coincidence as Fort Stamford had clear views to the Long Island Sound and Mianus River.